jquad-group/pipeline-trigger-operator/README.md

+# Pipeline Trigger Operator

+The Pipeline Trigger Operator listens for events from the Flux v2 `ImagePolicy` or `GitRepository` resources and creates a Tekton `PipelineRun` for a given `Pipeline` resouce.

-**Automated creation of Tekton pipelineruns on events from Flux resources**
+**Automated creation of Tekton PipelineRuns on events from Flux resources**

 Using the automated pipeline trigger operator is based on the following resources:
 1. `GitRepository` - [**Flux** resource](https://fluxcd.io/docs/components/source/gitrepositories/), configure as required